 Leggett is the name of the place where the famous CA 1 — Californians prefer to simply call it Highway 1 — (the highway that runs through California’s Pacific coast) begins.
 Leggett might be a very small town but it is famous not just because it is the meeting place of two major highways.
 It is also the home of a well-known tree called the Chandelier Tree and a Totem Pole that is said to be the largest free standing totem pole.

 The Chandelier Tree was our main attraction for the day.
 This Redwood tree is a tall tree with a tunnel that allows a vehicle the size of an SUV drive through it.
-For those who are not familiar with Redwood Trees, this variety of trees also known as the Giant Sequoia are among the tallest trees in the world and can be found in plenty on the west coast of the United States.
+For those who are not familiar with Redwood Trees, this variety of trees also known as the Coast Redwood is among the biggest trees in the world and can be found on the west coast of the United States.
 It is also considered to be California’s State Tree.

 This redwood tree in Legget, California, which is called the Chandelier Tree is around 315 feet tall and boasts of a diameter of 21 feet.
 The tunnel I mentioned earlier was hewn out in the 1930s and is almost 7 ft high and 6 ft wide.